qualcomm-linux/docker_deb_build/README.md

 # docker_deb_build

 A Python-based tool for building Debian packages inside Docker containers, designed for Qualcomm Linux projects.
 It supports multiple architectures (amd64, arm64) and Ubuntu versions (noble, questing) to ensure consistent and reproducible package builds.

+This repo encompases two use cases:
+- Builder-agnostic local builds for a users wanting to build debian packages on their local machines in a repeatable way.
+- Creating a docker image with required tooling and chroots for the different Qualcomm repo workflows.

+See the **Github Workflow** section below.

 ## Branches